awsteiner/o2scl/doc/o2scl/sphinx/yanic.rst

 Return values

 - C type (bool, char, double, float, int, size_t):
+- reference to C type: (should be getitem(), but this does not seem to work properly)
 - ``std::string``: